 More flexibility almost always translates to better deals.The more flexibility in where you go and when, the easier it is to find a great price; what may be high-season for one destination is low-season for another, so be flexible in terms of where you choose to go.

 If you can adjust which days you fly, you’ll be even better off.
 The highest fares typically fall on Fridays, Sundays and Mondays, so consider mixing it up and traveling on Saturdays when airfare is often lower and airports not as crowded.
 Using Google Flights’ calendar search is always a prime place to start when researching the cheapest days to fly.

 Focus on getting to the continent/across the ocean cheaply

-Another route to consider if you can’t find cheap Spring Break tickets to your dream destination: Book a round-trip flight to a gateway city with affordable flight options, then connect on a low-cost carrier.
+Another route to consider if you can’t find cheap flights to your dream destination: Book a round-trip flight to a gateway city with affordable flight options, then connect on a low-cost carrier.

 For example, if you’re looking to travel from/to a smaller city like Lisbon with less international airlift, you might consider flying into London, then booking a separate round-trip ticket onward via TAP Air Portugal or another budget carrier.

 Want to visit the Caribbean or South America?
 Houston and Miami have hundreds of departing flights per day to various Caribbean and South American destinations, so look into two separate tickets: one from your home base to Houston or Miami and then another flight from that city to your final destination.